Head of Faculty-Arts(Visual and Performing), Teacher of PE

-Head of Art & Design
+Head of Subject-Art, Teacher of Art

 Cambridge International Examinations coursework moderator cert